top of page

 coil pitcher

-Still in the glazing step.
-I'm doing arctic blue and iron lustre again.
+I did arctic blue and iron lustre again.
 Thisis the first time I've used coils to actually construct something, I kind of hate it, but it's good for a first (actual) try.
+It's actually big enough to use, too which is nice.

 bottom of page